kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 ```

 ## Interlude 3
-Every response has a Result enum with a value and type.
-Using automatic validation, the result is considered a success when it returns a valid `HTTP Code` between `200 and 299` and the Content Type is of a valid type specified in the `Accept HTTP` header field.
+Every response has a `Result` enum with a value and type.

+Using automatic validation, the result is considered a success when it returns a valid `HTTP Code` between `200 and 299`.

+And the Content Type is of a valid type specified in the `Accept HTTP` header field.

 ## Demo 4
 You can perform manual validation by adding `.validate` options like this: